 Patients with neuropathic pain were managed by a multidisciplinary team.
-First-line treatment of pain, including chronic pain, was often pharmacotherapy.
-However, neuropathic pain differred from musculoskeletal pain, and analgesics commonly used, such as opioids were not suitable or as effective in managing chronic neuropathic pain, including DN.
+First-line treatment of pain, including chronic pain, was often pharmacotherapy. neuropathic However, pain differred musculoskeletal pain, and analgesics commonly used, such as opioids were not suitable or as effective in managing chronic neuropathic pain, including DN.
 Approved and used pharmacological agents to treat DN were mostly not traditional analgesics or opioids consumed "as needed" but were instead agents, such as anticonvulstans and antidepressants, which must be routinely consumed for a certain amount of time to achieve maximal effect.
-Physicians also had to consider specific patient factors, such as age, quality of life goals, functional status, and comorbidities when determining the appropriate management.19 Duloxetine and pregabalin were the only drugs to gain approval from the Food and Drug Administration to treat DM polyneuropathic pain.20 In the United Kingdom, the National Institute for Health and Care Excellence recommended amitriptyline, duloxetine, pregabalin, and gabapentin as first-line treatments for neuropathic pain.21 Investigating neuropathic pain in diabetes using other methods is encouraged, given the painDETECT's sensitivity and specificity of 85% and 80%, respectively.
-This study may serve as a reference for future reports on neuropathic pain in diabetes.21
+Physicians also had to consider specific patient factors, such as age, quality of life goals, functional status, and comorbidities when determining the appropriate management.
+Duloxetine and pregabalin were the only drugs to gain approval from the Food and Drug Administration to treat DM polyneuropathic pain.20 Meanwhile, in the United Kingdom, the National Institute of Clinical Excellence recommended amitriptyline, duloxetine, pregabalin, and gabapentin as first-line therapy for neuropathic pain.
+Investigations of neuropathic pain in DM with other methods were highly recommended considering the sensitivity and specificity of painDETECT of 85% and 80%, respectively.
+However, this study could be a reference for further reports on neuropathic pain in DM.

-The limitations of this study were related to unique use of the painDETECT questionnaire as a screening tool for neuropathic pain in DM patients.
-While the Indonesian painDETECT was valid according to ISPOR transcultural adaptation guidelines, the study was conducted in a specific outpatient setting at Cibabat Regional Hospital, limiting results to broader populations or different healthcare settings.
-Additionally, the study focused on DM patients from a single region, and factors such as age, gender, and diabetes duration could vary across populations.
-The absence of a comparison with alternative neuropathic pain methods was another limitation.
-The management approach, involving a multidisciplinary team and specific pharmacological agents, may not be universally applicable due to regional differences in healthcare practices and drug approvals.
-Caution is needed when extrapolating these results, and further studies with varied methodologies are recommended to better understand neuropathic pain in DM populations.
+The limitations of this study were related to the unique application of painDETECT questionnaire as a screening tool for neuropathic pain in DM patients.
+While the Indonesian painDETECT had been proven valid in line with ISPOR transcultural adaptation guidelines, this study was conducted in a specific outpatient setting at Cibabat Regional Hospital, limiting the results to broader populations or different healthcare settings.
+In addition, the study primarily focused on DM patients from a single region, and factors, such as age, gender, and duration of diabetes could vary across diverse populations.
+The absence of comparison with alternative methods investigating neuropathic pain in DM was another limitation.
+The management method discussed in the study, comprising a multidisciplinary team and specific pharmacological agents, could not be universally applicable, as healthcare practices and drug approvals varied between regions.
+Therefore, caution was needed when extrapolating these results to different contexts, and further studies using varied methodologies were recommended to enhance the understanding of neuropathic pain in DM populations.